aerni/statamic-zipper/README.md

     | Save To Disk
     |--------------------------------------------------------------------------
     |
-    | Set this to 'true' to save the zips to disk.
+    | Set this to 'true' to save the created zips to disk.
     | The saved file will be used the next time a user requests a zip with the same payload.
     |
     */